HippoCampusRobotics/fav_docs/00_main_toc/overview.rst

 ###################

 There will be in-person pitch lectures as well as practical lab experiments.
-Lectures will be held Thursdays from 15:00 to 17:00.
+Lectures will be held Fridays from 13:15 to 16:30.

 Registration
 ############

-Students who are interested in participating in this class register via StudIP (TUHH-Students).
+Students who are interested in participating in this class register via StudIP:  "Mechatronic Systems - Design, Simulation and Implementation (PBL)".

 .. note::
    Unfortunately, we have to limit the number of spots in this class.